patchew-project/qemu/docs/devel/clocks.rst

 which returns a prettified string-representation, e.g. "33.3 MHz".
 The caller must free the string with g_free() after use.

+It's also possible to retrieve the clock period from a QTest by accessing QOM property ``qtest-clock-period`` using a QMP command.

 Calculating expiry deadlines
 ----------------------------